 No phone in bed

 Do you also reach for your phone first thing in the morning?
 Nowadays most of us do.
 However, scrolling for “a few minutes” while you are still in bed is not a great way to start a day.

-Avoiding your phone while in bed will take you a long way towards feeling more energized.
+Avoiding your phone in bed will take you a long way towards feeling more energised.

 Give your eyes a break

-You should also check out flux, a nifty little piece of software that adapts the color of your computer screen to the time of day in order to minimize eye strain.
+You should also check out flux, a nifty little piece of software that adapts the colour of your computer screen to the time of day in order to minimise eye strain.

 That’s about it for our long term advice.
 Now let’s move on to the...

 Quick tips for an immediate boost